owlbarn/tutorial/book/slicing/README.md

 ### What Is Broadcasting?

-There are many binary (mathematical) operators that take two ndarrays as inputs, e.g. `add`, `sub`, and etc. In a trivial case, the inputs have exactly the same shape.
+There are many binary (mathematical) operators that take two ndarrays as inputs, e.g. `add`, `sub`, etc. In a trivial case, the inputs have exactly the same shape.
 However, in many real-world applications, we need to operate on two ndarrays whose shapes do not match.
 How to apply the smaller one to the bigger one is referred to as *broadcasting*.

 Broadcasting can save unnecessary memory allocation.
 For example, assume we have a `1000 x 500` matrix `x` containing 1000 samples, and each sample has 500 features.
 Now we want to add a bias value for each feature, i.e. a bias vector `v` of shape `1 x 500`.